sciZer0/7/v/README.md

 the Worldcoin project might collect Public Addresses of billions of unique people in just some years.

-The project seeks to eventually scan the eyeballs of all people worldwide.

-Essentially, the project creates the biggest-ever, global, user base — also, a global distribution system for everything.

 In particular,
-these collected Public Addresses will also be absolutely-good for making various token-airdrops.
+these collected Public Addresses will be absolutely-good for making various token-airdrops.

 The realization of the idea will lead to that each new global project on Earth will have an easy and cheap tool to start up right away with a user base of billions of people, airdropping its tokens (incentive points) to people of the base.

-Each new project will have the ability to start very powerfully, regardless of big money and "useful" connections.
+Nearly each new global retal project will have the ability to start very powerfully, regardless of big money and "useful" connections.

-The moat/ptotection of any successful business project will only be that it should be **extremely-hard** for competitors to **improve** the conditions the project provides to customers/users.
+The moat/ptotection of any successful business project will only be that the project must provide customers/users the conditions that are
+**extremely-hard** for competitors to **improve**.

 As for the blockchain  industry — where additionally code and ideas are open and free — the changes will be especially huge.